 Generalized isoscaling relationships are proposed that may permit one to relate the isotopic distributions of systems that may not be at the same temperature.
-The proposed relationships are applied to multifragmentation excitation functions for central Kr+Nb and Ar+Sc collisions.
+The proposed relationships are applied to multifragmention excitation functions for central Kr+Nb and Ar+Sc collisions.
+The generalized scaling functions provide a more reasonable description of central collisions for the larger Kr+Nb system than for the smaller Ar+Sc system.
+For the latter case, the simple thermal approximations at the core of the generalized isoscaling relationships become increasingly inaccurate at higher incident energies.